top of page

 N.W.A and Eazy-E, and D-R-E was like my GPS

-Without him, I don't know where I'd be"-Eminem
+Without him, I don't know where I'd be"-Eminem: Yah Yah

-If you have ever had a big moment in your life, if you have ever aspired to be anything, you should relate songs like loose yourself believe phenomenal legacy.
-If you have kids, you should be able to relate to songs like Mockingbird, When I'm gone, and Hailie song.
+If you have ever had a big moment in your life or aspired to be anything, you should relate songs like Loose Yourself, Believe, Phenomenal, and Legacy.
+If you have kids, you should be able to relate to songs like Mockingbird, When I'm Gone, and Hailie's song.
 Once again, this encompasses pretty much everyone.
-Many people have children, and even more, people have aspirations and even more than that have ever been doubted in their life.
+Many people have children, and even more people have aspirations, and even more than that have ever been doubted in their lives.

 "Look, if you had one shot or one opportunity